 Parliament Square.
 London.
 Sat 31 Oct 2018

 Schoolgirl Greta Thunberg sat down outside the

 Swedish Parliament instead of going back to school

 A protest in Parliament Square heard speeches from climate

 activists including Swedish schoolgirl Greta Thunberg, campaigner

 Donnachadh McCarthy, Labour MP Clive Lewis and economist and Green

 against the British Government for its criminal inaction in the face

 of climate change catastrophe and ecological collapse.

 They declared the non-violent rebellion on behalf of life itself "in

-accordance with our conscience and a clear duty to our children; our communities;
+accordance with our conscience and a clear duty to our children; our

-and social collapse, and call for a nationwide day
+climate breakdown and social collapse, and call for a nationwide day

-They were particularly inflamed by the complete lack of any mention of
+They were particularly inflamed by the complete lack of any mention

-will increase global warming.
+measures which will increase global warming.